 Most importantly, have fun and don’t forget to celebrate each milestone you achieve!

 Which angled face did you want to draw first?
 Which angle do you find the most challenging to draw?
 Do you like to use your own face as your usual reference or do you prefer to have another model to draw from?
 Let us know what you think, we’d love to hear back from you.
 Feel free to leave a comment, and we’ll be happy to answer any queries you have.

 For our next one – Color Meditation – Meditative Painting With Watercolor , practice the art of mindfulness and calm through watercolor meditation exercises.
 Watch out for it!
 Until then, keep practicing and have a great time drawing!

 — MEET THE AUTHOR—

 Kathleen is the Wordsmith at ZenART, resident artist and art editor.
 When God sent a shower of talents, Kathleen made sure she got a basketful of them!
 She’s a visual artist with practical knowledge on various fields from painting and sculpture, to costume and set design which comes in very handy when writing about various art techniques and theories.
 She also shares her passion for the arts through teaching.
-She runs her own brand of handmade wirework jewellery designs.
+She runs her own brand of handmade wirework jewelry designs.